Guide, Reviewed 11 May 2026

 They will tell you which side to swerve on for the hazard avoidance and which direction for the U-turn.
 They will also confirm what brand of bike you are on, do a brief safety question or two, and check the bike documents if relevant.

-#The manoeuvre area layout
+The manoeuvre area layout

-A typical MPTC layout has the eight Mod 1 manoeuvres marked out on a single area, roughly 60 metres by 40 metres.
+A typical MPTC layout has the 8 Mod 1 manoeuvres marked out on a single area, roughly 60 metres by 40 metres.
 The slow ride is at one end, the slalom and figure of eight in the middle, the cornering and speed-checked manoeuvres at the far end with the speed gun, and the U-turn corridor along one side.

 You will ride a continuous loop through the layout, performing each manoeuvre in turn with brief transitions between them.
 The whole riding portion takes 10 to 15 minutes.
 There are no real breaks.

-#Managing nerves
+Managing nerves

 Mod 1 nerves are real and they are the single biggest reason competent riders fail.
 The fix is preparation, repetition and routine.
 A pre-test checklist that you run through every time you ride, even in training, builds a calm baseline you can fall back on when nerves hit.